History of socialism: Africa

-Other African socialists include Jomo Kenyatta, Kenneth Kaunda, Nelson Mandela and Kwame Nkrumah.
-Fela Kuti was inspired by socialism and called for a democratic African republic.
 In South Africa the African National Congress (ANC) abandoned its partial socialist allegiances after taking power and followed a standard neoliberal route.
 From 2005 through to 2007, the country was wracked by many thousands of protests from poor communities.
 One of these gave rise to a mass movement of shack dwellers, Abahlali baseMjondolo that despite major police suppression continues to work for popular people's planning and against the creation of a market economy in land and housing.

 Asia

 In Asia, states with socialist economies—such as the People's Republic of China, North Korea, Laos and Vietnam—have largely moved away from centralised economic planning in the 21st century, placing a greater emphasis on markets.
 Forms include the Chinese socialist market economy and the Vietnamese socialist-oriented market economy.
 They use state-owned corporate management models as opposed to modelling socialist enterprise on traditional management styles employed by government agencies.
 In China living standards continued to improve rapidly despite the Great Recession, but centralised political control remained tight.
-Brian Reynolds Myers in his book The Cleanest Race, later supported by other academics, dismisses the idea that Juche is North Korea's leading ideology, regarding its public exaltation as designed to deceive foreigners and that it exists to be praised and not actually read, pointing out that North Korea's constitution of 2009 omits all mention of communism.

 Although the authority of the state remained unchallenged under Đổi Mới, the government of Vietnam encourages private ownership of farms and factories, economic deregulation and foreign investment, while maintaining control over strategic industries.
 The Vietnamese economy subsequently achieved strong growth in agricultural and industrial production, construction, exports and foreign investment.
 However, these reforms have also caused a rise in income inequality and gender disparities.

 Elsewhere in Asia, some elected socialist parties and communist parties remain prominent, particularly in India and Nepal.
 Communist Party of Nepal (Unified Marxist–Leninist) in particular calls for multi-party democracy, social equality and economic prosperity.
 In Singapore, a majority of the GDP is still generated from the state sector comprising government-linked companies.
 In Japan, there has been a resurgent interest in the Japanese Communist Party among workers and youth.
 In Malaysia, the Socialist Party of Malaysia got its first Member of Parliament, Michael Jeyakumar Devaraj, after the 2008 general election.
 In 2010, there were 270 kibbutzim in Israel.
 Their factories and farms account for 9% of Israel's industrial output, worth US$8 billion and 40% of its agricultural output, worth over $1.7 billion.
 Some Kibbutzim had also developed substantial high-tech and military industries.
 Also in 2010, Kibbutz Sasa, containing some 200 members, generated $850 million in annual revenue from its military-plastics industry.